 Sgt.
 US Army (ret.)

-Jonathan has a Masters of Science in Clinical and Counseling Psychology with a specialization in trauma and is working toward a doctoral Psyd in Clinical Psychology
+Jonathan has a Masters of Science in Clinical and Counseling Psychology with a specialization in trauma and is a doctoral Psyd student studying Clinical Psychology and under clinical supervision.

 Jonathan offers individual, couples' and group sessions and specializes in helping Veterans.